-We currently see over 30 women each month.
+We currently see over 20 women each month.
 We want every client to leave Smart Works after a two hour session believing that she can and will succeed.
 We give our clients a complete outfit of clothes and accessories (theirs to keep) as well as advice on presentation.
 We also provide one-to-one interview training delivered by experienced volunteers.
 The two hours our clients spend at Smart Works has an incredibly positive impact on their confidence and self esteem.
 The Smart Works service is delivered by our team of 30 skilled and trained volunteers.
 Our stock is donated by working women or by our retail partners such as Hobbs, Whistles, Next, Evans and Bobbi Brown.

 Introducing the team behind Smart Works Edinburgh

 We are grateful to our trustees and staff for their hard work on behalf of Smart Works Edinburgh.

 Maggie Darling is Chair of Smart Works Edinburgh.

 She is a founding Trustee of the Smart Works Charity, set up eight years ago with one small office in London.
 She has been delighted to be part of our charity’s expansion to dress more women all around the UK, with offices open now in Birmingham, Manchester, Newcastle, Reading, Leeds plus two in London and our office in Edinburgh, now in new city centre premises.

 Maggie worked in journalism for many years.
 She was also a university lecturer and continues to write and campaign for causes close to her heart.
 She is former chair of the Family and Childcare Trust, previously Daycare Trust which helped devise the Sure Start Programme.
 Maggie lives in Edinburgh and works between here and London.